 Investment in how many funds can lead to ideal diversification?
 An ideal number of funds depends on the amount of investment, horizon, goals and risk appetite.
 A maximum of 5 mutual funds is considered ideal when it comes to equity mutual funds.
 These funds have to be spread across various market segments and fund management styles.

 Investing in too many funds can make portfolio management difficult.
 Over diversifying can lead to lower returns.
 In over-diversification, you end up investing in similar sectors.
 It is always good to choose one to two schemes per category.

-DIY (do it yourself) mutual fund investors are more prone to the risk of over-diversifying their portfolio.
+DIY (do it yourself) mutual fund investors are more prone to the risk of over-diversifying their portfolios.
 They consult multiple experts who end up giving similar recommendations.
-Leading to a portfolio which is invested in few similar segments.
+Leading to a portfolio which is invested in a few similar segments.